-- 1. Turn on the XT Codec Unit by pressing the Power key on the XT Remote Control Unit. - Connect your computer to the Scopia XT Executive to use the Scopia XT Executive as your computer's monitor, as described in Connecting a Computer to the Scopia XT Series on page 14. - 3.
-Configure the basic settings required to start using the XT Series, as described in Performing Basic Configuration on page 29.
+- Turn on the XT Codec Unit by pressing the Power key on the XT Remote Control Unit. - Configure the basic settings required to start using the XT Series, as described in Performing Basic Configuration on page 21.

-For details on how to use the XT Remote Control Unit and access both the endpoint interface and the web interface, see How to Control the Scopia XT Executive on page 17.
+For details on how to use the XT Remote Control Unit and access both the endpoint interface and the web interface, see How to Control the XT Series on page 14.